ajyand/colorsmith/README.md

 The aim of the project is to help create variations of base color and to fully exploit CCC model.

+<b>Chroma</b>: If the chroma of red is 0, green is 1/3 and blue is 2/3 then the chroma for yellow is 1/6.

+<b>Complexion</b>: The color code for yellow is #ffff00 which means it is twice brighter than red, #ff0000 or green #00ff00 alone.

+<b>Surface complexion</b>: Even though yellow's color code is #ffff00 and red is only #ff0000, both have same surface complexion in the sense that they represent brightest color in their own directions as they lie on the surface of the color cube.

+<b>Coloration</b>: It is analogous the the amount of color pigments.
+If diminished, the color is reduced to a shade of grey.

   <img src="https://raw.githubusercontent.com/ajyand/colorsmith/master/test/output.png"/>

 ## Installation